eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 - They are testable, making your code robust ᕦ(ò_óˇ)ᕤ

 ### Notes:
-- What is NsOperationQueue in Swift?
+- What is NSOperationQueue in Swift?
 A queue that regulates the execution of operations.
 - NSOperation represents a single unit of work.
 It’s an abstract class that offers a useful, thread-safe structure for modeling state, priority, dependencies, and management.
 - Examples of tasks that lend themselves well to NSOperation include network requests, image resizing, text processing, or any other repeatable, structured, long-running task that produces associated state or data.
 - GCD is ideal for in-line asynchronous processing, NSOperation provides a more comprehensive, object-oriented model of computation for encapsulating all of the data around structured, repeatable tasks in an application.